-A great way to raise team spirits and improve people’s feelings of self-worth is to give them the opportunity to do something good for someone else.
+A great way to raise team spirits and improve people’s feelings of self-worth is to allow them to do something good for someone else.

-Make it easy for your staff to help others by giving them a day off from work to do some volunteering in their local community.
-This could be helping out at a food bank, getting their hands dirty working on a community garden, or helping to create care packs for people living on the streets.
+Make it easy for your staff to help others by giving them a day off to volunteer in their local community.
+This could be helping out at a food bank, getting their hands dirty working on a community garden, or creating care packs for people living on the streets.

-Charities have had a particularly tough time in the last couple of years with not being able to hold their usual fundraising events so they will appreciate the offer of additional support.
+Charities have had a particularly tough time in the last couple of years, so they will appreciate the offer of additional support.

 Involve Friends and Family

-This is an opportunity for friends and family to see what their loved one does each day while also showing your staff how much you care about them on a personal level.
+This is an opportunity for friends and family to see what their loved ones do daily while showing your staff how much you care about them personally.

-Depending on your business, this could involve a tour around your building or holding a party with a buffet and music to allow people to socialise and get to chat with the team.
-You could also hold an awards presentation to let everyone celebrate the achievements of your staff.
+Depending on your business, this could involve a tour around your building or holding a party or gathering to allow people to socialise and chat with the team.
+You could also have an awards presentation to let everyone celebrate the achievements of your staff.

 These are just a few ideas to give you some inspiration.
 The best way to know how to make your employees feel appreciated is to ask them.
 They’ll let you know whether some time off or a gift would be most beneficial to them.
 Even just knowing you’re listening to their needs helps them feel appreciated!

 Although Employee Appreciation Day is a good time to start, remember that recognising your employees’ achievements should be a year-round effort.
-Even just a note to say thank you reminds people that their hard work is noticed and is appreciated.
+Even a note to thank you reminds people that their hard work is noticed and appreciated.

-Once you get into the ‘routine’ of showing appreciation, you’ll find it gets easier to do and you’ll start to find that appreciation gets shown back to you.
-Your workplace will become a place where positive feedback is a daily occurrence and that fosters a more positive environment.
+Once you get into the ‘routine’ of showing appreciation, it will become easier, and you’ll start to see appreciation shown back to you.
+Your workplace will become a place where positive feedback is a daily occurrence, and that fosters a more positive environment.

-We hope you are able to enjoy Employee Appreciation Day and if you’re looking for some gift ideas, we have a range of products that can be sent out to individual addresses with ease!
+We hope you can enjoy Employee Appreciation Day, and if you’re looking for some gift ideas, we have a range of products that can be sent out to individual addresses with ease!
 Start here